- Panel needs a reboot to clear a memory/state leak

 Most WiFi drop-offs happen right after a router reboot or ISP swap — the device reconnects to the network but silently loses its cloud registration.

-• Panel needs hard reboot to clear memory leak
+- Panel needs a reboot to clear a memory/state leak

-• Panel WiFi radio overloaded with too many devices
+- Panel WiFi radio overloaded by too many devices

 Official Manufacturer Manual